rnplett/FlaskBareDash/Readme.md

 For all other systems:
 FLASK_APP=hello.py flask run --host=x.x.x.x
 ```
+NOTE (Jan 2020): I have changed my best practice on this to run the flask app as part of the main py script so all I have to do is run the app script and it automatically starts the flask environment.
+See the flask implementation as part of the masterpi repo as an example.

 After you issue the command above, the system will respond with a url that you can put in your favorite web browser to test your flask pages.
 Here's an example of what that url may look like:
 ```